-The U.S. Army Corps of Engineers constructed the first full-scale treatment wetland to contain and treat residual TNT and RDX contamination the Iowa Army Ammunition Plant (IAAP) following removal of 38,000 kg of explosives and contaminated soil.
+The U.S. Army Corps of Engineers constructed the first full-scale treatment wetland to contain and treat residual TNT and RDX contamination at the Iowa Army Ammunition Plant (IAAP) following removal of 38,000 kg of explosives and contaminated soil.
 TNT concentrations were undetectable in surface water or plant tissues 2 years after wetland installation.
 Concentrations of RDX in wetland surface waters were below 2 µg/L and were undetectable in plant tissues during the summer months.
 After the initial startup period, RDX concentrations in the treatment wetland never exceeded 0.19 mg/L. The cost of constructing, planting, and monitoring the wetland was comparable to that of covering the residual contamination with native topsoil.
 Longer abstract.
 Additional information: (Burken 2000)

 B.J.
 Harding, J.D.
 Spruit, and D.P.
 Cassidy.

 Proceedings of the Sixth International Conference on Remediation of Chlorinated and Recalcitrant Compounds (Monterey, CA; May 2008).
 Battelle Press, Columbus, OH.
 ISBN 1-57477-163-9, Paper B-078, 11 pp, 2008